 Heat a skillet or wok over medium high heat and warm the oil, then add the patties and fry until golden brown on both sides.
 You may need to add a little more oil as you go.
 Drain on paper towels.

 Serve with dipping sauce – so delicious!

 This recipe makes enough for 2 people – I found the recipe under street food & snacks, so keep that in mind for the serving sizes.
-Looking at the photos below, keep in mind that I multiplied the recipe several times to make enough for guests.
+Looking at the photo, keep in mind that I multiplied the recipe several times to make enough for guests.